SKA-ScienceDataProcessor/algorithm-reference-library/README.md

 Algorithm Reference Library
 ===========================

-This is a project to create a reference code in NumPy for somewhat simplified aperture synthesis imaging.
+This is a project to create a reference code in NumPy for aperture synthesis imaging.

 Motivation
 ----------